pegasusict/PLAT/README.md

 # plat
 Pegasus' Linux Administration Tools is a set of bash and python scripts that make life easier for the lazy/newbie user on Ubuntu
+---
 20171201 update:

 the scripts have evolved!!!

-planned functionality (very soon)
+planned functionality (within days)

 **keyword arguments:**
   postinstall: